 - 8.1.
 Shall always act in accordance with the Act, the Regulations and in accordance with these Terms of Reference in the performance of its functions. - 8.2.
-Shall prepare an annual report on the work of the Committee in the 12 months preceding the preparation of the report, to be presented to the Board in July of each year and to be made publicly available via the East Waste Annual Report. - 8.3.
-Undertake an annual self-assessment for inclusion in the Committee's annual report.
+Shall prepare an annual report on the work of the Committee in the 12 months preceding the preparation of the report, to be presented to the Board in August of each year and to be made publicly available via the East Waste Annual Report. - 8.3.
+Undertake an annual self-assessment.